-Companies like Audi, BMW, Google, Ford, GM, Volkswagen and Volvo are already in the process of developing or testing these cars.
+Companies like Audi, BMW, Google, Ford, GM, Volkswagen and Volvo are already in the process of developing or testing out these cars.
 Daimler, BMW and Audi have paid $3.1 billion to Nokia’s Here Technologies to use their mapping and location services.
 These companies are investing heavily in the technology to change the way we travel.

 The most popular among these autonomous cars is the Google car, developed by Waymo, a subsidiary of Google’s parent company, Alphabet Inc. Let us see how the Google car works:

 The driver enters the destination that he wants to go to and the car’s software chooses the route and starts the car on its way.
 A rotating, roof-mounted LIDAR (Light Detection and Ranging- a technology similar to radar) sensor monitors a 60-meter range around the car and creates a dynamic 3-D map of the car’s current environment.
-A sensor on the left rear wheel monitors sideways movement to detect the car’s position relative to the 3D map.
-Radar systems in the front and rear bumpers calculate distances to obstacles.
-Artificial intelligence (AI) software in the car is connected to all the sensors and has input from Google Street View and video cameras inside the car.
-The AI simulates human perceptual and decision-making processes and controls actions in driver-control systems such as steering and brakes.
+A sensor on the left rear wheel monitors sideway movement to detect the car’s position relative to the 3D map.
+Radar systems in the front and rear end bumpers calculate distances to obstacles.
+Artificial intelligence (AI) software in the car is connected to all the sensors and has inputs from Google Street View and video cameras inside the car.
+The AI then simulates human perceptual and decision-making processes and controls actions in driver-control systems such as steering and brakes.
 The car’s software consults Google Maps for advance notice of things like landmarks and traffic signs and lights.
 An override function is available to allow a human to take control of the vehicle.

 “These objectives go a long way in sustainable manufacturing and making sure that the impacts on the environment are minimum.
 Today, many companies have started adopting green manufacturing with the government starting to providing incentives and tax benefits to companies for green initiatives.”